Comparison

 Where Prova is different

-NeMo Guardrails produces conversation transcripts and rail-hit logs.
-Prova produces cryptographically signed certificates with SHA-256 integrity hashes.
-For compliance, procurement, and litigation, that is the artifact auditors ask for by name.
+NeMo produces transcripts and rail-hit logs.
+Prova produces Ed25519-signed receipts with SHA-256 integrity, the artifact procurement and auditors ask for by name.

 Bottom line